Vigneshitis/first-html/README.md

-My first static website using html
+My first webpage using html